tvdk-sudoku/Year11Notes/content/notes/AEECO - Investigation 1.md

 	- Hydraulic oil fracking workers have high levels of silica

 #### Environmental Damage
+##### Extraction
+- Hydraulic oil fracking workers have high levels of silica
+- Can cause oil spills

 ##### Oil Spills
 - Fishing opportunities for thousands of fisherfolk lost due to mangrove contamination
 - Reduced marine productivity due to disruption of the food chain